Natural Health Products

 Contact your health care provider if your symptoms worsen or persist.

 Information on black horehound side effects is limited.
 Contact your doctor as soon as possible if you experience breathing problems, chest or throat tightness, chest pains, skin rash, or hives.

-Pregnant and breast-feeding women and children should not take black horehound.
+Pregnant or breast-feeding people, and children should not take black horehound.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.

 - Health Canada.
 Licensed Natural Health Products.
 Black Horehound. http://webprod.hc-sc.gc.ca/nhpid-bdipsn/monoReq.do?id=45&lang=eng.